 Down on Main Street, Jonathan Herman and the Revival of Sykesville

+This is the story that led my family to Sykesville.
 I think it was a Sunday when I read it.
-It was in the Baltimore City Paper, which if I'm not mistaken, no longer exists.
+It was in the Baltimore City Paper, which no longer exists.

 I don't know why I had a City Paper in my little house in Baltimore County that day, but I did, and I read this article by Bob Allen about Jonathan Herman and got my wife to read it.
 We were thinking about moving, and the article appealed to our sense of where we would like to be.
 An old town with a Main Street, struggling to rebuild itself.